Wellington Regional Stadium: Tenants

 The stadium is a multi-purpose facility, though used mainly for sporting events.
 It is the home of the Wellington Lions Mitre 10 Cup rugby team and the Hurricanes Super Rugby team.
 The stadium also hosted the Wellington Sevens, one of the events that was part of the annual World Rugby Sevens Series for national rugby sevens teams.
-Sky Stadium regularly serves as a home venue for All Blacks rugby matches.
+Hnry Stadium regularly serves as a home venue for All Blacks rugby matches.

-Sky Stadium is also the home venue for A-League team Wellington Phoenix FC, the stadium often referred to as "The Ring of Fire" by Phoenix supporters.
+Hnry Stadium is also the home venue for A-League team Wellington Phoenix FC, the stadium often referred to as "The Ring of Fire" by Phoenix supporters.
 It also serves as a major home venue for the New Zealand men's national football team (the All Whites), notably hosting the home leg of their 2010 FIFA World Cup qualification match against Bahrain.

-During the summer the stadium generally hosts international and occasionally domestic limited overs cricket, with the home team being the New Zealand White Ferns or Black Caps for the international contests and Wellington Firebirds for the domestic competition.
+During the summer the stadium generally hosts international and formerly domestic limited overs cricket, with the home team being the New Zealand White Ferns or Black Caps for the international contests, and the Wellington Firebirds for the domestic competition.
+A domestic match has not been held at the stadium since 2017.
+30 matches have been played by the White Ferns or Black Caps at the stadium since its completion in 2000, 14 ODI's and 16 T20.

 The stadium has also been used for rugby league matches, including national team fixtures and New Zealand Warriors away fixtures.
 The St Kilda Football Club, an Australian rules football club in the Australian Football League (AFL), played home games on Anzac Day at the venue from 2013 to 2015.

 Off-field facilities built into the stadium also included the New Zealand Institute of Sport, and a campus for the Wellington School of Cricket, run by the Wellington Cricket Association.